DilonValenciaIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/7d07bb1a-4d4b-4bab-898c-911e014c72d6)

 <p>
 Install "osTicket v1.15.8".
 From the “osTicket-Installation-Files” folder, unzip “osTicket-v1.15.8.zip” and copy the “upload” folder into “c:\inetpub\wwwroot”.
 Within “c:\inetpub\wwwroot”, Rename the folder “upload” to “osTicket”.
 Reload IIS (Open IIS, Stop and Start the server).
 Go to sites -> Default Web Sit -> osTicket, On the right, click “Browse *:80”.
-If all is done correctly, you must be able to open the osTicket site in your browser (ISS).
+If all is done correctly, you must be able to open the osTicket site in your IIS browser.
 </p>
 <br />